 ALTER TABLE cli_abm OWNER TO postgres;

-#3 Updated by Brendan Morley - about 14 years ago
+#3 Updated by Brendan Morley - over 16 years ago

 I think I've worked out the "spirit" of this bug, at least with regards to SVN HEAD.

 If the attributes are edited via the attributes table, the changes "take" when saved.